-- 2. Click in the "Allow Other Network Users to Control Wireless Broadband FiOS Router's Network Features" check box to enable UPnP and allow UPnP services to be defined on any of the network hosts. - 3.
+- Click in the "Allow Other Network Users to Control Wireless Broadband FiOS Router's Network Features" check box to enable UPnP and allow UPnP services to be defined on any of the network hosts. - 3.
 Click in the "Enable Automatic Cleanup of Old Unused UPnP Services" check box to enable automatic cleanup of invalid rules.
 When enabled, this feature checks validity of all the UPnP services and rules every five minutes.
 Any old and unused UPnP defined service is removed, unless a user defined rule depends on it.
-Since there is a maximum limitation on the number of UPnP defined services (256), enable the cleanup feature if the limit is in danger of being exceeded. - 4.
-Select whether all WAN connections, or only the main WAN connection, will have UPnP active, from the "WAN Connection Publication" drop-down list.
+Since there is a maximum limitation on the number of UPnP defined services (256), enable the cleanup feature if the limit is in danger of being exceeded. - If applicable, in the "WAN Connection Publication" drop-down list, select one of the publishing options (Publish Only the Main WAN Connection or Publish All WAN Connections)